briangmilnes/APAS-AI/apas-ai/rules/ExecutionStyle1.md

 #### No Perl; awk acceptable
 - Use `rg/grep`; `awk` only if needed; never Perl.

+#### No heredocs
+- **NEVER use heredocs** (bash `<<EOF` syntax) in terminal commands or scripts
+- Heredocs make code unreadable and break copy-paste workflows
+- Instead: write to files using proper tools (write tool, echo with >, Python scripts)
+- If you need multi-line output, use Python or proper file writing

 #### CPR rule (heartbeat lines)
 - Always write brief heartbeat lines (e.g., "Thinking" or "Planning") so progress is visible—before a tool batch, after edits/commands, and at completion.